Introducing Fairness by design

 - Equality of Opportunity: Persons that are fully qualified for an outcome shouldn’t see their outcome changing based on their belonging to a subgroup.

-- Predictive Parity: If a classifier had favoured an outcome for a subgroup, the hypothesis should be true in the real life.
+- Predictive Parity: If a classifier had favored an outcome for a subgroup, the hypothesis should be true in the real life.

 Those definitions of fairness and parity are not exhaustive.